nilsteampassnet/teampass_doc/docs/errors.md

 In this example, we will considere that Teampass is hosted at `https://my.domain.net/teampass`.

+Check the next 2 topics and ensure consistency between the paths you are using.

 ### Teampass settings

 * Open the `Settings` page (https://my.domain.net/teampass/index.php?page=manage_settings)